soldier-100f06z/MailFlow/README.md

 ### Download

 1. Go to the [**Releases**](../../releases) page
-2. Download the latest `MailFlowPro-x.x.x.msi` file
+2. Download the latest `MailFlowPro-x.x.x.exe` file
 3. Run the installer and follow the on-screen steps
 4. Launch **MailFlow Pro** from the Start Menu or Desktop shortcut